Decorative neutral curve divider

 Example: "Proposals will be evaluated on: Technical functionality (40%), Security and compliance (25%), Ease of implementation (20%), Pricing (15%).
 Vendors who do not meet SOC 2 Type II requirements will be automatically disqualified."

-4. Company Background
+4. Introduce Your Company

 Give vendors the context they need to tailor their response.
 Include your industry, company size, tech stack, current process, and any pain points you're trying to address.
 The more context you provide, the more relevant the proposals you'll receive.

-5. Proposal Requirements
+5. Outline Your Proposal Requirements

 Specify the format, length, and structure you want vendors to follow.
 If you want answers in a specific order, say so.
 If you're attaching a questionnaire spreadsheet, tell vendors to complete it and return it.
 Consistency in format makes evaluation dramatically easier.

-6. Timeline
+6. Establish a Clear Timeline

 List every key date: RFP issue date, deadline for vendor questions, responses due date, shortlist notification, demo/presentation dates, and expected contract start.
 Vendors use this to resource their response effort — a realistic timeline signals you're a serious buyer.

-7. Terms and Conditions
+7. Don't Forget the Terms and Conditions

 Include any legal requirements, confidentiality expectations, IP ownership terms, or compliance mandates that will apply to the engagement.
 Getting these on the table early prevents surprises during contract negotiation.